 30 minutes after and 2 hours after activity are both crucial times for your athlete to eat after strenuous exercise.

-30 minutes after focus on carbs.
-My son’s coach always says chocolate milk and a bagel are the perfect post workout snack.
+My son’s coach always says chocolate milk and a bagel are the perfect post-workout snack.
 Both provide easy to digest carbs and just enough protein and sugar to replenish the body.
 I prefer this Chocolate Peanut Butter Smoothie, as does my son, and it provides the same benefit as the bagel and chocolate milk.
-Other great choices would be another muffin, granola bar, Trail Mix Snack Bars, or a yogurt parfait.
+Other great choices would be another muffin, granola bar, or Larabar.

-The post meal (2 hours after) should be well balanced with carbs, protein, and healthy fats.
-One of my son’s favorite post practice meals is Pretzel Crusted Cordon Chicken Bleu.
-I like to serve it with Hasselback Sweet Potatoes and Sweet and Spicy Green Beans.
+The post-meal (2 hours after) should be well balanced with carbs, protein, and healthy fats.
+One of my son’s favorite post-practice meals is Easy Baked Chicken Cordon Bleu I like to serve it with Hasselback Sweet Potatoes and Steamed Green Beans.
 Now that is a meal the whole family will enjoy!

 But please remember, that no matter what you feed your athlete, remember to encourage them.
 Tell them you are proud of them.
 Don’t push them to be something they don’t want to be or can’t be.
 Give them a pat on the back and be their biggest fan.